palant/palant.info/content/articles/malicious-extensions-circumvent-googles-remote-code-ban/index.md

 **Update** (2025-01-21): Got a sample of the malicious configurations for Phoenix Invicta extensions.
 Added [a section describing it](#the-payload) and removed “But what do these configurations actually do” section.
 Also added a bunch more domains to the [IOCs section](#iocs).

+**Update** (2025-01-28): Corrected the “Netflix Party” section, Flipshope extension isn’t malicious after all.
+Also removed the attribution subsection here.

 {{< toc >}}

 ## Summary of the findings